 Our performance tests showed mixed results, with the nearest server delivering disappointing download speeds, oddly enough, and the results getting better from further away (quite the opposite of what we’re used to).

 It’s good enough for browsing and lightweight streaming, though, and we have to say that for a free service, Windscribe performs reasonably well.
-One notable issue is the lack of an Android app, or at least one which is fully usable, as the current effort is labelled as potentially unstable.
+Mobile users won't have any problem using the service, as there are apps available for both iOS and Android.

-The free plan aside, there isn’t much choice in terms of paid subscriptions – essentially you can choose between monthly, annual or biannual billing, with the latter providing the best value-for-money.
+The free plan aside, there isn’t much choice in terms of paid subscriptions – essentially you can choose between monthly, annual or biennial billing, with the latter providing the best value-for-money.
 The packages available are: